jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

 * Set interval (default: 10s), timeout (default: 1s), successThreshold (default: 1), failureThreshold (default: 3) to your needs.
 * In the default configuration, your application will fail for 30s (+ the time it takes for the network to react), for clients to stop sending traffic to your application.

+livenessProbe:
-livenessProbe = Is the container healthy right now, or do we need to restart it?
+* tl;dr: Is the container healthy right now, or do we need to restart it?
 * It can be used to let Kubernetes know if your application is deadlocked, and needs to be restarted.
 * Only the container with the failing probe will be restarted, other containers in the same Pod will be unaffected.
+* Do not use livenessProbe unless you have a clear use case

+readinessProbe:
-readinessProbe = Is it a good idea to send traffic to this Pod right now?
+* tl;dr: Is it a good idea to send traffic to this Pod right now?
-* A common misunderstanding is that, since Kubernetes manages the Pods, you don't need to do graceful draining of Pods during shutdown.
 * Without a readinessProbe you're risking that:
   * Traffic is sent to the Pod before the server has started.
   * Traffic is still sent to the Pod after the Pod has stopped.
+* Use for applications to decide when a pod should receive traffic

 ```yaml
     readinessProbe: ## 👈👈👈 Add a properly configured readinessProbe to notify kubelet your Pods are ready for traffic